bbruns97/PayPal-Static-Site-Generator/Non-technical ReadMe.md

     Enter the command "gatsby develop"

 6. View the change to the webpath you have made at "localhost:8000/" in your web browser!

+7. Your static files should be in the "public" folder located in the [project file location]/public

 ## CHANGING INFORMATION IN THE HEADER AND/OR FOOTER:-